coryodaniel/munson/README.md

 # Munson

-A JSON API Spec ORM
+A JSON API Spec client for Ruby.

 ## Installation